mmottl/lacaml/README.md

 Many other options, e.g. for different padding, printing numbers in other formats or with different precision, etc., are available for output customization.

+#### Error handling

+Though Lacaml is quite thorough in checking arguments for consistency with BLAS/LAPACK, an exception to the above is illegal contents of vectors and matrices.
+This can happen, for example, when freshly allocated matrices are used without initialization.
+Some LAPACK-algorithms may not be able to deal with floats that correspond to NaNs, infinities, or are subnormal.
+Checking matrices on every call would seem excessive.
+Some functions also expect matrices with certain properties, e.g. positive-definiteness, which would be way too costly to verify beforehand.

+Degenerate value shapes, e.g. empty matrices and vectors, and zero-sized operations may also be handled inconsistently by BLAS/LAPACK itself.
+It is rather difficult to detect all such corner cases and to predetermine for all on how they should be handled to provide a sane workaround.

+_Users are well-advised to to ensure the sanity of the contents of values passed to Lacaml functions and to avoid calling Lacaml with values having degenerate dimensions.
+User code should either raise exceptions if values seem degenerate or handle unusual corner cases explicitly._

 #### Other sources of usage information